pallasite99/gRPC-bidirectional-streaming-go/README.md

+# gRPC-bidirectional-streaming-go
-# gRPC-bidirectional-streaming-go (Linux-Ubuntu 16.04 Xenial Xerus)
+(tested on Linux-Ubuntu 16.04 Xenial Xerus)
 An example to implement gRPC bidirectional streaming calls using Go and Protobuf

 ## If you want to generate your own go.mod file